CoffeeBringer/CoffeeBringer/README.md

 </div>

 - 🔭 I’m currently working on Insulhub v0.3
-- 🌱 I’m currently learning SQL and MongoDB
+- 🌱 I’m currently learning SQL and MongoDB (And realizing I hate it)
 - 🤔 I’m looking for help with Backend Development
 - 📫 How to reach me: gabrielr.queiroz@gmail.com
 - ⚡ Fun fact: I think that I am funny :)